-The second selected project is a micro-experiment of urban revival consisting of a participatory light installation and artistic interventions aiming at “illuminating” the abandoned Pittaki Street in Athens, Greece.
-From 2012 until 2018, the project succeeded in establishing a profound dialogue with the local reality, addressing the concept of the place, the people involved and the power of curatorial light.
-It included creative groups in the placemaking process and engaged citizens to co-create a homely public space attempting to offer an alternative to the dominant trajectory of urban decline.
-The project was initiated by Imagine the City, an informal network of citizens focusing on urban regeneration, and was developed in partnership with Beforelight, a creative group focusing on light design.
-The light installation was initially supported by the Municipality of Athens in terms of permits and technical support.
+The second project selected for examination is a micro-experiment of urban revival comprising a participatory light installation and artistic interventions aimed at “illuminating” the abandoned Pittaki Street in Athens, Greece.
+From 2012 until 2018, the project succeeded in establishing a profound dialogue with the local reality, addressing the concept of place, the people involved, and the power of curatorial light.
+It included creative groups in the placemaking process and engaged citizens in co-creating a homely public space attempting to offer an alternative to the dominant trajectory of urban decline.
+The project was initiated by “Imagine the City,” an informal network of citizens focusing on urban regeneration, and was developed in partnership with “Beforelight,” a creative group involved in light design.
+The Municipality of Athens supported the light installation project initially in terms of permits and technical aid.

-Pittaki street was selected as a fulcrum of Athenian urban decline.
-However, its historical links to antique dealers selling light fixtures and its proximity to the required electricity infrastructure, offered a fascinating opportunity to host the SynOikia lighting concept on the troubled street.
-In autumn 2012 the resourceful, creative action of a group of inhabitants of Psyrri and wider central Athens donating old light fixtures was fundamental in order to finally bring this street out of dereliction and back to use.
-For a period of two months, an abandoned shop on Pittaki Street was converted into an open workshop offering opportunities for refurbishment of light fixtures.
-Over 150 chandeliers, lanterns, metal lamps, bell shades, glass bowls, colourful light fixtures were gathered, resulting in a colourful bright canopy that covered Pittaki street.
-Parallel to the light installation, murals with pastel colours were painted along the walls of Pittaki street, and a series of community events enabled local people to reclaim their space.
-The small project of Pittaki Street proved extremely successful for its local impact, becoming a catalyst for a set of important changes in the neighbourhood.
+Pittaki street was considered the fulcrum of Athenian urban decline.
+However, its historical links to antique dealers selling light fixtures and its proximity to the required electricity infrastructure offered a fascinating opportunity to host the SynOikia lighting concept on the troubled street.
+In autumn 2012, the resourceful, creative action of a group of inhabitants of Psyrri and wider central Athens led to donations of old light fixtures to bring the street out of dereliction and back to use.
+For a period of two months, an abandoned shop on Pittaki Street was converted into an open workshop for the refurbishment of light fixtures.
+Over 150 chandeliers, lanterns, metal lamps, bell shades, glass bowls, and colorful light fixtures were created, resulting in a colorful bright canopy that covered Pittaki street.
+Parallel to the light installation, murals with pastel colors were painted along the walls of Pittaki street, and a series of community events enabled local people to reclaim their space.
+This small project on Pittaki Street made a successful local impact, becoming a catalyst for a set of important changes in the neighborhood.

-The creation of public space for cultural fruition increased social and community participation and showed that the most effective and intelligent way to fight urban decay and disorders is not to build a security apparatus but to build places driving a sense of local pride and ownership of a “common” artwork.
-Soon, SynOikia Pittaki sparked the flourish of new businesses in empty stores and the return of inhabitants in the neighbourhood; it mobilized community activities such as murals painting, hosted urban dinners and street parties and served as a source of inspiration for new urban interventions and artistic works in the city, offering a bright landmark of hope at times of severe socioeconomic crisis.

-The third selected site in Sunderland, UK is still at an embryonic stage.
-Sunderland’s ‘Historic High Streets’ is a Heritage Action Zone (HAZ).
-HAZs are a 2017 initiative by Historic England, that aims to use heritage to unlock problems of deprivation and dilapidation, with a particular focus on high streets.
-This particular HAZ area reflects the early urban history of Sunderland, a post-industrial city in the north-east of England.
-It is exploring how to develop a viable future for the area through restoration of the historic environment, in a neighbourhood ranked amongst the 10% most deprived neighbourhoods in England.
-The project is managed by a partnership including Sunderland City Council (SCC), Historic England (HE), Sunderland Heritage Forum, the Churches Conservation Trust, Tyne and Wear Building Preservation Trust (TWBPT) and Sunderland Culture (SC).
-They are collaborating on researching, repairing and regenerating historic buildings and developing community projects encouraging local people to get involved.
+The third site chosen for study is Sunderland, UK, but the project on this site is still in the embryonic stage.
+Sunderland’s “Historic High Streets” is a Heritage Action Zone (HAZ).
+HAZs are a 2017 initiative by Historic England, which aims to use heritage to resolve problems of deprivation and dilapidation, focusing particularly on high streets.
+This particular HAZ area reflects the early urban history of Sunderland, a post-industrial city in the northeast of England.
+It explores how, through restoration of the historic environment, a viable future can be built in a neighborhood ranked among the 10% most deprived neighborhoods in England.
+The project is managed by a partnership including Sunderland City Council (SCC), Historic England (HE), Sunderland Heritage Forum, the Churches Conservation Trust, Tyne and Wear Building Preservation Trust (TWBPT), and Sunderland Culture (SC).
+They collaborate on researching, repairing, and regenerating historic buildings and developing community projects, while also encouraging local people to get involved in the process.